 Tie a string loosely around the end of the braid, and tie the ends of the string to the two stakes.
 This will keep the braid in place as the money tree grows.

 It may be several months before you can continue the braid.
-When the money tree has grown at least 6-8 inches, remove the string and extend the braid a little more.
+When the new money tree growth has is at least 6-8 inches, remove the string and extend the braid a little more.
 Tie it off once again and anchor it with the stakes.

 At some point you may need to replace the money tree stakes with taller ones.
 Also, don't forget to re-pot when the plant has grown appreciably.
 The only way the money tree can keep growing taller is if the root system has room to expand.